 The Free Application for Federal Student Aid (FAFSA) is the primary form required, allowing determination of the student’s financial eligibility.
 This eligibility may be funded through gift assistance (grants) and/or self-help funds (loans and campus employment), most frequently offered in combination in an aid “package.”

-Applicants should submit the FAFSA to the Federal Student Aid Processor as soon after January 1 as possible and no later than March 1.
+Applicants should submit the FAFSA to the Federal Student Aid Processor as soon after October 1st and no later than March 1.
 Students are encouraged to complete the yearly FAFSA online at https://fafsa.ed.gov/.
 All students, and for dependent students, a parent, should also create a Federal Student Aid ID (FSA ID) at https://fsaid.ed.gov/.
 This will serve as an electronic signature.
 Acceptance of any aid offer requires making the enrollment deposit by May 1.

 Detailed descriptions of financial aid policies and procedures may be obtained from the Financial Aid Office.
 A new FAFSA must be filed each year for reconsideration, and certain conditions govern all forms of aid.
 These include the maintenance of certain academic standards.
 Students should be aware of deadlines for appealing aid ineligibility based upon unsatisfactory academic performance.

 Grants and Merit Awards

 Grants may be obtained through federal, state and institutional programs.
 Federal assistance includes the Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant.
 In Vermont, Rhode Island and Pennsylvania, students may apply for portable state grants, which may require a separate application and vary in amount.
 Grants also are made by Ohio Wesleyan through endowed funds and special gifts.